Revenue

 Commerce infrastructure development

-With $3B in GMV and over 500 million-dollar sellers, Whatnot can evolve beyond a marketplace into a broader commerce infrastructure player.
+With $8B in annual GMV and more than 20M new accounts created in a single year, Whatnot can evolve beyond a marketplace into a broader commerce infrastructure player.
 The company could develop authentication services for high-value items, financial products for sellers, and inventory management tools.
 These services would increase platform stickiness and boost take rates beyond the current 12.5%.

 Brand partnerships and retail integration

-Recent partnerships with luxury brands and wholesale suppliers indicate potential to bridge the gap between traditional retail and livestream commerce.
+Recent partnerships with luxury brands, wholesale suppliers, and IP holders indicate potential to bridge the gap between traditional retail and livestream commerce.
 By becoming a key distribution channel for both new and secondhand goods, Whatnot could capture a significant portion of the $200B+ social commerce market while maintaining its high-engagement, entertainment-first approach.

 Risks

-Category expansion dilution: Whatnot's aggressive push into fashion and luxury risks diluting its core collectibles differentiation.
-While fashion represents a larger TAM, the platform lacks the authentication infrastructure of competitors like StockX and faces intense competition from TikTok Shop's lower fees.
-The company's trust and safety approach, which worked well for collectibles, may prove insufficient for high-value luxury items where counterfeiting is rampant.
+Category expansion dilution: Whatnot's rapid push into Beauty, Electronics, and Jewelry—alongside fashion—risks diluting its core collectibles differentiation as it simultaneously onboards millions of new accounts at an accelerating pace.
+The platform's trust and safety approach, which worked well for collectibles, may prove insufficient for high-value luxury items and electronics where counterfeiting and return fraud are prevalent.

-Seller economics pressure: With an average seller earning just $25K annually and thousands of new sellers joining monthly, category saturation is becoming a serious issue.
-The introduction of advertising products to boost visibility, while good for revenue, increases the effective take rate on sellers who are already being courted by TikTok Shop's 6% commission rates.
-This could trigger seller migration, especially among top performers generating $1M+ in annual sales.
+Seller economics pressure: With thousands of new sellers joining monthly, category saturation is becoming a serious issue.
+The introduction of advertising products to boost visibility, while good for revenue, increases the effective take rate on sellers already being courted by TikTok Shop's 6% commission rates.
+Compounding this pressure, fulfillment accountability policies taking effect in March 2026 will place refund liability on sellers for late shipments without confirmed drop-off, which could accelerate churn among mid-tier sellers.

 News